2011 Roger Federer tennis season

 Roger Federer's 2011 tennis season brought no Major victories but was not entirely unsuccessful.
-This year, when he turned thirty, marked a decline in his standing in the sport.
-It was the first year since 2002 that he did not win a Grand Slam title, and, with the ascendance of Novak Djokovic to World No. 1, his ranking dropped from 2 to 3 behind Rafael Nadal.
+He turned 30 and it marked a decline in his standing in the sport.
+It was the first year since 2002 that he did not win a major title, and, with the ascendance of Novak Djokovic to world No. 1, his ranking dropped from 2 to 3 behind Rafael Nadal.
 However, this season had some high points.
 In the French Open semifinals, Federer defeated Djokovic and ended his 41-match win streak.
-Also, he ended the year well by winning three straight titles, including a title at the Paris Masters, and successfully defended his title at the year-end ATP Championships.
+He ended the year well by winning three straight titles, including a title at the Paris Masters, and he successfully defended his title at the year-end ATP Championships.

 Year summary

 Australian Open and early hard court season

 Federer began the year ranked as the world no. 2 according to the Association of Tennis Professionals rankings.
 Federer once again started his year with an exhibition tournament in Abu Dhabi.
 He beat Robin Söderling in his opening match, before losing to Rafael Nadal in his second match.
 Federer then got his competitive season underway in Doha.
 In the first two rounds, Federer beat two qualifiers.
 The first match was memorable, as Federer pulled off another "tweener", a shot between the legs.
 Federer defeated Viktor Troicki in the quarterfinals and Jo-Wilfried Tsonga in the semifinals, both in straight sets.
 Federer then went on to beat Nikolay Davydenko in straight sets for his third title in Doha and the 67th of his career.

 At the Australian Open, Federer beat Lukáš Lacko in the first round.
 In the next round, he faced Gilles Simon.
 Federer won the first two sets easily, but Simon fought back to win the next two sets, before Federer came back to win the last set, tying up the match.
 Against Xavier Malisse in the third round, Federer set another record, as he defeated the Belgian in straight sets, surpassing Stefan Edberg's record for the number of matches won at the Australian Open in the open era, winning his 57th Australian Open match.
 In the fourth round, Federer beat Tommy Robredo and equalled Jimmy Connors' record of 27 consecutive Grand Slam quarterfinals.
 He defeated Stanislas Wawrinka in the quarterfinal, and in a repeat of the 2008 Australian Open semifinals, Djokovic once again defeated Federer in a tight and exciting match.
 His loss at the 2011 Australian Open marked the first time that he did not hold a Grand Slam title since his first Grand Slam title at the 2003 Wimbledon Championships.